 The dates for Requirements are in months relative to the Student's program entry date.

 Requirements have Ideal Completion dates and Deadline Dates.

 Unlike Milestones, individual Requirements can be added to a Student.
 This allows for things that must be completed but are specific to a student or to students in specific fields or with different kinds of research.

 Click on a Requirement to edit it, mark it complete and approved, and adjust dates.

 Events keep track of things that are not part of the program, but are useful to have recorded for reference by the Faculty member.
 Events are basically free-form title and notes, with dates and file attachments.
 Events can optionally be classified by a fixed list of types of event provided by Prograds.
 At present those are:

-- Leave of Absence (see also registering Leave dates on the Student Profiles)
+- Leave of Absence (see also registering Leave dates on the link)